 The Company's sales and trading activities are conducted through the integrated management of its client-driven and proprietary transactions along with the hedging and financing of these positions.
-Sales and trading activities include revenues from customer purchases and sales of financial instruments in which the Company acts as principal and gains and losses on the Company's positions.

 The Company's trading portfolios are managed with a view toward the risk and profitability of the portfolios.
-The following discussion of the risk management, the market risk, credit risk and concentration risk management policies and procedures covering these activities are discussed below.
+The following is a discussion of risk management and the Company's primary risks: market risk, credit risk and operational risk policies and procedures covering these activities.